 Here’s another person I heard speak at an event nearby, another voice that challenged me and moved me to keep on this journey toward understanding racism.
 I’ve been a part of the Be the Bridge Facebook group for several years, and find Latasha and her entire organization to be so gracious and beautiful in the way they create space for people to understand each other across racial lines.
 Can’t wait to read her new book!

 Divided by Faith: Evangelical Religion and the Problem of Race in America by Michael Emerson and Christian Smith

 I heard this title recommended on a recent podcast discussing how white people can become allies in seeking racial equality.
 This book looks like an intriguing discussion about evangelicalism and the obstacles to racial reconciliation in the church.

 I’ve heard and read snippets of MLK’s words in so many places over the years, especially in these recent readings about race.
+But much of what I’ve absorbed over the years is the whitewashed version.
+I want to know the whole MLK.
 I’d like to go back and read the full text of his letter from Birmingham jail, and this book also adds helpful commentary about MLK’s life and times.

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander